 One of the most significant advantages, however, is the increased self-confidence that comes from having a symmetrical and charismatic smile.
 A set of porcelain veneers can completely transform your appearance.
 Smiling is linked to an improved mood and emotional wellness.
 The happier you are with the appearance of your smile, the more likely you are to use it.

 Take a look at how porcelain veneers are placed...

 Porcelain veneers are thin porcelain shells that attach to the front surfaces of teeth to cover small imperfections and enhance the entire appearance of your smile.
 At our practice in Kenilworth, IL, Drs.
 Art Carpenter and Sejal Jobalia can design one or more custom veneers to help you achieve the symmetrical, attractive smile you desire.

 - Staining and discoloration

 It is important to understand that some of these conditions may require restorative treatment if they are compromising or posing risks to your oral health.
 For example, extensive structural damage may require a crown, and pronounced misalignment may require orthodontics.

-During a consultation, we can take note of your goals and evaluate the state of your smile to determine if veneers are right for you.
+During a consultation, we can take note of your goals and budget, and evaluate the state of your smile to determine if veneers are right for you.
 It is important to have healthy gums and teeth before undergoing any cosmetic procedure.
 If your smile is compromised by gum disease or another oral health issue, we can provide treatment to restore the health of your smile before placing your veneers.